 Yes, if a bathtub (or sink) overflows and damages a rental property or a tenant's personal property, the tenant might consider filing a renters insurance claim.

-Assuming a renter left the drain to a bathtub plugged and the water flowing, they would at fault for whatever damage the overflow might cause.
+Assuming a renter left the drain to a bathtub clogged and the water flowing, they would at fault for whatever damage the overflow might cause.
 For example, say a bathtub overflows and damages the wood floor that must be replaced.
-Depending on the amount of damaged caused, an owner might file a lawsuit against the tenant.
+Depending on the amount of damage caused, an owner might file a lawsuit against the tenant.
 In that scenario, a renter might have to file a renters insurance liability claim to cover legal costs and money they owe for the problems they caused to the property they rented.

 Separately from the damage caused to the structure of the home or apartment they are renting, a renter who causes a bathtub to overflow might also damage their own personal property.
 If the value of the belongings damaged surpasses the amount of their renters insurance deductible, they would be in a position to file a renters insurance claim.
 However, just because someone can file a claim doesn't mean that they should.
 Claims should be filed when the cost of the covered event (damages or a lawsuit) would create significant financial hardship.
 Renters insurance is a product designed to avoid that circumstance.